miguelfscpaulino/SchoolScheduling/README.md

 	Formulate the scheduling of classes as a CSP and solve it using an existing backtracking algorithm implementation

 ## TODO:
-	- Do S
-	- Define constraints to finish initialize CSP
 	- Can S have a student class that isn't in A?
 	- Test CSP
 	- Define heuristics/??